SOFTENG 754 : Advanced Software Requirements Engineering

 Course Overview

 This course will provide students with an advanced understanding of software requirements engineering.
 Students will work in groups on assignments.
+This course involves a substantial research component.
 Key topics to be discussed include:

 Course Requirements